KelvinCrag/Optimizer/README.md

 Fix your android battery drain by optimization.

 ## Summary
-Probably you have been faced with high battery consumption in the first 3-4 days after updating or flashing your device, the android system is the first in the list of consumption and has 30-40% of use!
-This guide will help to remove this problem.
+When you updated or flashed your device, you probably used up a lot of battery power in the first three or four days.The Android system is the first in the list of systems consumed and has 30–40% of the use!
+This guide will help to eliminate this problem.
+Starting with Android version 6 and below, you should have seen a message from the system saying "Optimizing app xx from xx" when you flashed or installed new apps.
-It should be after flashing or installing updates on older versions of Android starting from 6 and below.
-You have encountered such a system dialog as "Optimizing app xx from xx"

 You can often watch how the Android system consumes energy more than other applications.
 This is the result of not allowing the system to optimize.
-If in Android 6 and earlier optimization was forced, then starting with Android 7 and higher.
-A new option was added to skip this step and optimize applications on the fly (JIT, Just-In-Time) while using applications.
+If optimization was forced in Android 6 and earlier, it will be optional starting with Android 7 and higher.A new option was added to skip this step and optimise applications on the fly (JIT, Just-In-Time) while using applications.
 At the same time, the initial optimization has not been deleted and only starts if the following conditions are met:

 > the phone is connected to the charger,